OseMine/variable-synth/README.md

 1. Ensure Rust and Cargo are installed.
 2. Clone the repository: `git clone https://github.com/OseMine/variable-synth.git`
 3. Navigate to the project directory: `cd variable-synth`
-4. Install all the necessary dependencies: `cargo fetch`
+4. Install all necessary dependencies: `cargo fetch`
 5. Build the project: `cargo xtask bundle variable-synth --release`
 6. Find the plugin files in the `target/release` directory.